Sri Maha Vishnumoorthy Temple, Karval, Yerlapady

 Sri Maha Vishnumoorthy Temple is located in the village of Karval in the karkal(tq) of Udupi district, Karnataka, India.
-Karval is located in between Udupi and Kakala at a distance of 28 km. from Udupi and 15 km. from Karkala.
-Thousands of the devotees, including former Indian Cricketer Ravi Shastri, visit the temple, the main attraction of the village, to seek blessing from Lord Maha Vishnu and Naga.
+Karval is located in between Udupi and Kakala at a distance of 28 km from Udupi and 15 km from Karkala.
+Thousands of devotees visit the temple to seek blessing from Lord Maha Vishnu and Naga.

+Former Indian Cricketer Ravi Shastri worships at the temple annually.